shyamsundart14/kubernetes-lab/os_preparation/03-container-runtime-installation.md

-Here containerd is used as container runtime since our kubernetes cluster will be of version 1.31.
+Here containerd is used as container runtime  and kubernetes cluster will be of version 1.31.

 https://kubernetes.io/docs/setup/production-environment/container-runtimes/